2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 The book should be written as much as possible in [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), because everyone should be able to contribute to this book easily.

-If the situation calls for it (for instance you *absolutely need* a certain table styling) you can use pure LaTeX inline, inside the markdown document.
+If the situation calls for it (for instance you *absolutely need* a certain table styling) an SVG image is preferred.

+Inline LaTeX is usable in Pandoc's Markdown but is completely ignored when creating an EPub document, thus the book will miss content.

 ### Special Environments and commands

-To simplify the writing of the book as much as possible, I have included some commands and LaTeX environments:
+To simplify the writing of the book as much as possible, I have included some keywords that will pre-processed by Pandoc's filter system:

-- `\paidprod`: shows a red `[P]`, used to show a paid product;
+- `{{paidprod}}`: shows a red `[P]`, used to show a paid product;
-- `\freeprod`: shows a green `[F]`, used to show a free product;
+- `{{freeprod}}`: shows a green `[F]`, used to show a free product;
-- `\donprod`: shows an orange `[D]`, used to show partially free products or products that accept donations;
+- `{{donprod}}`: shows an orange `[D]`, used to show partially free products or products that accept donations;

-There are also some "keywords" that will be pre-processed by Pandoc's Lua Filters:

 - `{{placeholder}}`: A simple placeholder, prints the "This section is still a work in progress" message;
 - `{{pagebreak}}`: A forced pagebreak, used between chapters.